penberg/noodle/README.md

 <h1 align="center">Noodle 🍜</h1>

 <p align="center">
- A small language model.
+An on-device, GPU-accelerated language model in Rust.
 </p>

 ## Introduction

-Noodle is a minimal language model implementation written in Rust.
-It's designed to be simple, educational, and easy to understand — a from-scratch implementation of a transformer-based language model that you can train on your own data.

-**Features:**

-- Transformer architecture with configurable layers and embedding dimensions
-- Training on custom text corpora
-- Fine-tuning on instruction data
-- Interactive chat interface for text generation
-- GPU acceleration support
+Noodle is a language model implemented from scratch in Rust.
+It's a decoder-only transformer with a complete pipeline — training, fine-tuning on instruction data, evaluation, and an interactive inference runtime — plus cloud-GPU training jobs on Modal.
+No PyTorch and no Python model code: the entire stack is Rust, with GPU acceleration.

 ## Getting Started